 Go after non-giving churches with a goal of 100 percent participation.
-Select a missions project, describe it in a letter, and ask for every church to raise at least \$100 for the project by putting a bucket in their fover and collecting change for a month.
+Select a missions project, describe it in a letter, and ask for every church to raise at least \$100 for the project by putting a bucket in their foyer and collecting change for a month.
 This gives the church a way to raise the funds and makes them feel a part of the whole team.
-Some churches still won't, but it's a good way to get them started.